Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Abstract

 \section{Abstract}

-The inelastic charmonium ($J/\psi$, $\psi(2S)$, $\eta_{c}$, $h_{c}$ and $\chi_{cJ}$) and bottomonium ($\Upsilon(nS)$, $\eta_{b}$, $h_{b}$, and $\chi_{bJ}$) photoproductions in ultrarelativistic heavy-ion collisions at LHC energies are studied, where the fragmentation processes are included.
-Based on the factorization formalism of non-relativistic QCD, an exact treatment is developed, which can weight the contribution from different channels and recovers the Weizs\"{a}cker-Williams approximation (WWA) near the region $Q^{2}\sim0$.
-The relevant kinematical relations are also achieved.
-We present a comprehensive analysis for the properties of WWA in heavy-ion collisions, and discuss the contribution of inelastic photoproduction processes to the heavy quarkonium production.
-The $Q^{2}$-, $y$-, $\sqrt{s}$-, and $p_{T}$-dependent cross sections, and the total cross sections are estimated.
-It is shown that the inelastic photoproduction and fragmentation processes can provide the evident modification to the heavy quarkonium production in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies, where the ultra-incoherent photon emission plays a very important role.
-Moreover, the WWA is only effective in very restricted domains, and the exact treatment can naturally avoid double counting and WWA errors.
+\textbf{Abstract:} We study the inelastic charmonium ($J/\psi$, $\psi(2S)$) and bottomonium ($\Upsilon(nS)$) photoproduction and fragmentation processes in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies, where the ultra-incoherent photon emission is included.
+In the framework of the NRQCD factorization approach, an exact treatment is developed which recovers Weizs\"{a}cker-Williams approximation (WWA) near the region $Q^{2}\sim0$, where the methods of Martin-Ryskin and BCCKL are used to avoid double counting.
+We calculate the $Q^{2}$, $y$, $z$, $\sqrt{s}$, $p_{T}$ dependent and the total cross sections.
+It turns out that the inelastic photoproduction and fragmentation processes provide valuable contributions to the heavy quarkonium production, especially in the large $p_{T}$ regions.
+While the relative contribution of ultra-incoherent photon channel is very important, which rapidly increases along with the growing quarkonium mass, and begins to dominate the photoproduction processes at large $p_{T}$ ranges.
+Moreover, we obtain the complete validity scopes of WWA in inelastic heavy quarkonium photoproduction in heavy-ion collisions.
+WWA has a much higher accuracy at high energies and in $Pb$-$Pb$ collisions.
+The existing photon spectra are generally derived beyond the applicable scopes of WWA, and the double counting exists when the different channels are considered simultaneously.\\ \keyword{inelastic photoproduction, heavy quarkonium, exact treatment, WWA, NRQCD}